DoddiSkula/sorting-visualizer-v2/README.md

-# Sorting Visualization
+# Sorting Visualizer

 ## Overview

-Sorting Visualization is an interactive tool designed to help users understand and visualize how different sorting algorithms work.
+Sorting Visualizer is an interactive tool designed to help users understand and visualize how different sorting algorithms work.
 This tool provides animations and detailed explanations of various sorting techniques, making it a valuable resource for students, educators, and anyone interested in computer science and algorithm design.

 ## Features